Sir-Irk/si_normalmap/README.md

 Features:
  - Convert color buffer to greyscale using either lightness, average or luminance methods
  - Convert greyscale buffer to a normal map with gaussian blur pre-filtering
- - Uses AVX/SSE for images with power of 2 dimensions(TODO: make this more flexible for other dimensions)

 TODO: add gpu support using Opengl(this is a work in progress).